cjnygard/cafe/README.md

 #### CAFe

-CAFe provides an endpoint that profile data can be published to on an as-needed-basis (for example, at the start of a session)
+CAFe provides an endpoint to which profile data can be published on an as-needed-basis (for example, at the start of a session)

 This data may be classified as PII data and separating the data streams allows different data retention policies and compliance policies to be applied.